• Home

 Chips and crackers: Tortilla chips are the classic — sturdy enough to scoop without breaking, and the corn flavor doesn’t compete with the dip.
 Lime-flavored tortilla chips add a nice citrusy pop.
 Corn chips (Fritos) bring extra salt and crunch.
 For crackers: Ritz, Wheat Thins, Triscuits, or pita chips all work.

 Sides: Fresh veggies like celery, bell peppers, or cucumber give guests a lighter option.
-A simple guacamole or pico de gallo on the side gives people something to bounce between.
 This dip holds its own — it doesn’t need much company.

 Storage and Make-Ahead